Chevron B15b car-by-car histories

 Driven by: Steve Mandy.
 First race: Road Atlanta, 27 Nov 1971.
 Total of 3 recorded races.

 Chevron B15bs became rarer from 1972 onwards, although Larry Risser (Hamburg, PA) advertised one in May 1975, and Tom R. Kibher (Atlanta, GA) advertised a B15 with twin cam engine in late May 1977.

 Bill O'Connor (Chicago, IL/Highland Pk, IL) raced a blue/orange/yellow Chevron B15b in SCCA Formula B in the fall of 1972.
 He scored 13 points in Central Division FB and also entered several Pro races in the fall, but failed to start any, the closest being when he retired on the pace lap at Road America.
 O'Connor then acquired a Brabham BT38 for 1973 so the Chevron may have been traded back to Fred Opert.
 Nothing more known.

 Driven by: Bill O'Connor.
 First race: Road America (R6), 26 Aug 1972.
 Only one recorded race.

-Thanks to Tim Colman and Roger Andreason of Chevron Heritage for kindly sharing their notes on this model, and to former owners Steve Brownstein, Doug Brenner, Steve Mandy, and Mike Yoder, son of Dave Yoder.
+Thanks to Tim Colman and Roger Andreason of Chevron Heritage for kindly sharing their notes on this model; to former owners Steve Brownstein, Doug Brenner, Wayne Mitchell, Steve Mandy, Mike Yoder, son of Dave Yoder, and George Nuse; and to current owner Wayne LaFrenz.
 Thanks also to Mike Summers, who worked very hard to identify his ex-Garey Cooper Chevron for many years, and interviewed Larry Wright amongst others during that project.

 All and any help would be gratefully received.
 Please email Allen at email@example.com if you can add anything.